-Program: This program consists of an Invited Address, The Mathematics of Life: Making Diffusion your Friend, at 11:10 am on Thursday given by James Keener, University of Utah, and a series of Minisymposia to include Recent Advances and New Trends in Modeling and Simulation of Systems with Multiple Scales, Coupled Phenomena and Interfaces, Yekaterina Epshteyn, University of Utah; Applications of machine learning to the analysis of nonlinear dynamical systems, Juan G. Restrepo, University of Colorado at Boulder and Maziar Raissi, Brown University; Preparing faculty to prepare students for tomorrow's workforce, Kate Kavanagh, Clarkson University; Mathematical modeling and simulation of complex biological systems, Karin Leidermann.
+Program: This program consists of an Invited Address, The Mathematics of Life: Making Diffusion your Friend, at 11:10 am on Thursday given by James Keener, University of Utah, and a series of Minisymposia to include Recent Advances and New Trends in Modeling and Simulation of Systems with Multiple Scales, Coupled Phenomena and Interfaces, Yekaterina Epshteyn, University of Utah; Applications of machine learning to the analysis of nonlinear dynamical systems, Juan G. Restrepo, University of Colorado at Boulder and Maziar Raissi, Brown University; Preparing faculty to prepare students for tomorrow's workforce, Katie Kavanagh, Clarkson University; Mathematical modeling and simulation of complex biological systems, Karin Leiderman.
 Colorado School of Mines; Derivative free optimization for high-dimensional problems, Louis Tenorio, Colorado School of Mines; Mathematics at the National Laboratories, Stephen J. Young, Pacific Northwest National Laboratory, Timothy Doster, Pacific Northwest National Laboratory, Tegan Emerson, Pacific Northwest National Laboratory, and Emilie Purvine, Pacific Northwest National Laboratory; Random Matrices and Integrable Systems, Ken McLaughlin, Colorado State University and Sean O'Rourke, Colorado University Boulder; and Deterministic and probabilistic approaches for nonlinear PDEs, Hakima Bessaih, University of Wyoming .

 See also the session cosponsored by AMS in the “AMS Special Sessions” listings AMS-MAA-SIAM Special Session on Research in Mathematics by Undergraduates and Students in Post-Baccalaureate Programs, organized by Darren A. Narayan, Rochester Institute of Technology, Khang Tran, California State University, Fresno, Mark David Ward, Purdue University, and John Wierman, The Johns Hopkins University.